xraypy/xraylarch/doc/getting_started.rst

 processing, and analyzing X-ray Absorption and Flourescence spectroscopy data.
 Most users will start Larch has a few GUI applications, especially ``XAS Viewer``, ``GSE XRM MapViewer``, and ``XRF Display`` for these.
-In addition, Larch includes an embedded Python-like scripting language for interacting with data that can be used either from a basic command-line interface or as a callable service from a different programming language (so that Athena and Artemis can use Larch instead of the older Ifeffit
+In addition, Larch includes an embedded Python-like macro language for interacting with data that can be used either from a basic command-line interface or as a callable service from a different programming language (so that Athena and Artemis can use Larch instead of the older Ifeffit